The Anglo-American Adventure

 Wilson may not have wanted to go to war, but his actions ensured it would happen some day.
 He insisted that Americans had the right to sail in European waters, even on a ship belonging to one of the nations presently at war.
 His notes to Germany, demanding an apology and payment for damages, were so threatening that Secretary of State Bryan resigned, feeling these were impossible demands and that American neutrality could not last.
 Germany did back down, though, promising not to attack passenger ships without warning them first, if the United States could persuade Allied navies to do the same, and end the food blockade on Germany.
 Wilson rejected these conditions, but German attacks on American shipping ceased for the rest of 1915 and 1916.

 For the 1916 presidential election, Wilson had a simple, direct slogan: "He kept us out of war."
 Though the sympathies of most Americans were with the Allies by now, it didn't mean they wanted to fight for them.
-One of the few who did was Roosevelt, who declared that if he had been president in 1914, he would have saved Belgium; in the meantime, he prepared an army division in the hopes that it would be sent to France, with him in charge of it.
+One of the few who did was Roosevelt, who declared that if he had been president in 1914, he would have saved Belgium.
+Expecting that the US would enter the war eventually, Roosevelt prepared an army division for that day, and tried to get Wilson to put him in command of it, promising that if he and the division went to France, he would not come back.
+Maybe Roosevelt thought it would be better to fall in battle than suffer with the pains and sickness of old age; if so, his promise wasn't a joke.
+Wilson didn't get it, and refused to send the division.

 Because the Republicans were recovering from their 1912 split, they looked for an uncontroversial candidate to run against Wilson.
 Indeed, Roosevelt had to talk some die-hard Progressives out of nominating him for another Bull Moose campaign.
 Instead, the party nominated a Supreme Court justice, Charles Evans Hughes, because in his six years on the Court, he had not said or done anything which could get him in trouble.
 Hughes was honest and dignified beyond a doubt, but perhaps too uncontroversial.
 When he did not attack Wilson very hard, Roosevelt privately called him "the bearded lady."